Her Story

 Then a bilateral hip replacement changed my relationship to practice.

-The sutras speak about attention, discipline, and obstacles — things anyone who trains, recovers, ages, or simply lives long enough will recognize.
+The sutras speak about attention, discipline, and obstacles—things anyone who trains, recovers, ages, or simply lives long enough will recognize.

-I am interested in strong bodies, clear thinking, and resilient practice.
-And I am interested in how these ancient ideas meet real life — in training rooms, in recovery, and in the ordinary challenges people face every day.
+And I am especially interested in how these ancient ideas meet real life—in training rooms, in recovery, in writing, and in the ordinary challenges people face every day.